How to Complete USPS Form 1583

 Filling Out Form 1583

-In general, the form is broken down into three sections: the CMRA information, the mailbox and owner information, and optionally the business information.
+In general, the form is broken down into three sections: the CMRA information, mailbox and owner information, and the optional business information.

 The CMRA Information (Boxes 1a and 2a-2e)